Weezer (Blue Album): Release and promotion

-The first single "Undone – The Sweater Song" was described by Cuomo as "the feeling you get when the train stops and the little guy comes knockin' on your door.
-It was supposed to be a sad song, but everyone thinks it's hilarious."
+The Blue Album was released on May 10, 1994.
+The album's fifth track, "Undone – The Sweater Song", was released as the lead single from the album on June 24, 1994.
 The video marks one of the early directorial efforts of Spike Jonze, whose pitch was simply "A blue stage, a steadicam, a pack of wild dogs."
 The video became an instant hit on MTV.
-The final single, "Say It Ain't So", was inspired by Cuomo believing his parents split up when he was four because he thought his father was an alcoholic.
-The music video, which was directed by Sophie Muller, was less successful than the previous Spike Jonze-directed video.
-It featured the band performing in the garage of their former house, and the bandmates playing hacky sack in the backyard.
+The final single, "Say It Ain't So", was released on July 13, 1995.
+The music video, directed by Sophie Muller, was less successful than the previous, Spike Jonze–directed video.
+It featured the band performing in the garage of their former house and the bandmates playing hacky sack in the backyard.